Type 2 NPI: Definition and Healthcare Context

 How it’s used

-- CMS NPPES NPI Registry: Type 2 records use entity_type_code 2 and capture organization name, authorized official, and all practice location addresses.
+- CMS NPPES NPI Registry: Type 2 records use entity_type_code 2 and can include organization names, authorized officials, and submitted practice locations.

 Frequently asked questions